pcuba/pcuba.github.io/home/index.md

    credit:
    creditlink:
 ---
 I am an economist at the Federal Reserve Board of Governors in Washington, D.C.
-I received my Ph.D. in Economics from the University of Maryland, College Park.

 ---
-My field of interests are macroeconomics, computational economics and international finance.
+My fields of interests are macroeconomics, computational economics and international finance.

 ---